greenelab/text_mined_hetnet_manuscript/manuscript.md

 Knowledge graphs support multiple research efforts by providing contextual information for biomedical entities, constructing networks, and supporting the interpretation of high-throughput analyses.
 These databases are populated via some form of manual curation, which is difficult to scale in the context of an increasing publication rate.
-Data programming is a paradigm that circumvents this arduous process by combining databases with simple rules and heuristics written as label functions, which are programs designed to automatically annotate textual data.
+Data programming is a paradigm that circumvents this arduous manual process by combining databases with simple rules and heuristics written as label functions, which are programs designed to automatically annotate textual data.
 Unfortunately, writing a useful label function requires substantial error analysis and is a nontrivial task that takes multiple days per function.
 This makes populating a knowledge graph with multiple nodes and edge types practically infeasible.
 We sought to accelerate the label function creation process by evaluating the extent to which label functions could be re-used across multiple edge types.
 We used a subset of an existing knowledge graph centered on disease, compound, and gene entities to evaluate label function re-use.
 We determined the best label function combination by comparing a baseline database-only model with the same model but added edge-specific or edge-mismatch label functions.
-We confirmed that adding additional edge-specific rather than edge-mismatch label functions often improves text annotation and show that this approach can incorporate novel edges into our source knowledge graph.
+We confirmed that adding additional edge-specific rather than edge-mismatch label functions often improves text annotation and shows that this approach can incorporate novel edges into our source knowledge graph.
 We expect that continued development of this strategy has the potential to swiftly populate knowledge graphs with new discoveries, ensuring that these resources include cutting-edge results.

 ## Introduction

 Knowledge bases are important resources that hold complex structured and unstructured information.
 These resources have been used in important tasks such as network analysis for drug repurposing discovery [@u8pIAt5j; @bPvC638e; @O21tn8vf] or as a source of training labels for text mining systems [@EHeTvZht; @CVHSURuI; @HS4ARwmZ].
-Populating knowledge bases often requires highly-trained scientists to read biomedical literature and summarize the results [@N1Ai0gaI].
+Populating knowledge bases often requires highly trained scientists to read biomedical literature and summarize the results [@N1Ai0gaI].
-This time consuming process is referred to as manual curation.
+This time-consuming process is referred to as manual curation.
-In 2007 researchers estimated that filling a knowledge base via manual curation would require approximately 8.4 years to complete [@UdzvLgBM].
+In 2007, researchers estimated that filling a knowledge base via manual curation would require approximately 8.4 years to complete [@UdzvLgBM].
 The rate of publications continues to exponentially increase [@1DBISRlwN], so using only manual curation to fully populate a knowledge base has become impractical.

 Relationship extraction has been studied as a solution towards handling the challenge posed by an exponentially growing body of literature [@N1Ai0gaI].
 This process consists of creating an expert system to automatically scan, detect and extract relationships from textual sources.
-Typically, these systems utilize machine learning techniques that require large corpora of well-labeled training data.
+Typically, these systems utilize machine learning techniques that require extensive corpora of well-labeled training data.
-These corpora are difficult to obtain, because they are constructed via particularly detailed manual curation.
+These corpora are difficult to obtain, because they are constructed via extensive manual curation pipelines.

-Distant supervision is a technique designed to sidestep the dependence on manual curation and quickly generate large training datasets.
+Distant supervision is a technique also designed to sidestep the dependence on manual curation and quickly generate large training datasets.
-This technique makes the assumption that positive examples established in selected databases can be applied to any sentence that contains them [@EHeTvZht].
+This technique assumes that positive examples established in selected databases can be applied to any sentence that contains them [@EHeTvZht].
-The central problem with this technique is that generated labels are often of low quality which results in an immense amount of false positives [@mwM58zzr].
+The central problem with this technique is that generated labels are often of low quality which results in an expansive amount of false positives [@mwM58zzr].

 Ratner et al. [@5Il3kN32] recently introduced "data programming" as a solution.
 Data programming is a paradigm that combines distant supervision with simple rules and heuristics written as small programs called label functions.